galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   ```

 For initial setup, apply step 1-8 to mspVM2, and continue from [Create and start Reports components](#create-and-start-reports-components).
-For new replicas, apply step 1-8 to your new machines, and continue from [Start new replicas](#start-servers).
+For new replicas, apply step 1-8 to your new machines, and continue from [Create and start Reports tools for new replicas](#create-and-start-reports-tools).

 ### Create and start Reports components
 Now, you have node manager running on adminVM, mspVM1, mspVM2, and admin server up in adminVM.